persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on the 'Design of experiments creation' button of the diagram
     - a wizard appears, click on Continue button on the first page
-    - on the second page : select X0, set Levels = 20, click on Finish
+    - on the second page: select X0, set Levels = 20, click on Finish
     - the 'Design of experiments evaluation' button of the diagram is enabled

 - redo the previous action with Levels = 40